 Escudero, P., & Hayes-Harb, R. 2021.
 The Ontogenesis Model may provide a useful guiding framework, but lacks explanatory power for the nature and development of L2 lexical representation.
 Bilingualism: Language and Cognition, 1-2.
 10.1017/S1366728921000602

-Hayes-Harb, R. & Barrios, S. To appear.
-Native English speakers and Hindi consonants: From cross-language perception patterns to pronunciation teaching.
+Hayes-Harb, R. & Barrios, S. 2021.
+Native English speakers and Hindi consonants: From cross language perception patterns to pronunciation teaching.
 Foreign Language Annals.
-Materials @ OSF + Iris; data @ OSF.
+Open study materials & data.
+10.1111/flan.12566

 Olson, D.E. & R. Hayes-Harb.
 2019.
 Voice onset time in Arabic and English stop consonants.
 Al-‘Arabiyya, 52, 29-48.

 Smith, B.L. & R. Hayes-Harb & E.M.
 Johnson.
 2019.
 ESL learners’ acoustic variability in producing American English tense and lax vowels.
 Journal of Second Language Pronunciation 5, 1, 139-164. doi: 10.1075/jslp.15050.smi.

 Barriuso, T.A. & R. Hayes-Harb.
 2018.
 High variability phonetic training as a bridge from research to practice.
 The CATESOL Journal, 30, 1, 177-194.
 Full text!

 Hayes-Harb, R. 2018.
 How does orthography affect pronunciation in a second language?
 Retrieved from http://www.pronunciationforteachers.com/key-concepts.html.
 Full text!

 Hayes-Harb, R., K. Williams-Brown & B.L.
 Smith.
 2018.
 Orthographic input and the acquisition of German word-final devoicing by native English speakers.
 Language & Speech, 61(4), 547–564. doi: 10.1177/0023830917710048